Learn Exploring Recovery and Treatme...

 Motivational Interviewing

-Motivational interviewing uses direct, person-centered motivation6 to encourage beneficial behavior and implement self-sufficient tendencies.
-It was first developed to treat alcohol use disorder and encouraged clients to “explore and restore ambivalence.”
+Motivational interviewing uses direct, person-centered motivation to encourage beneficial behavior and implement self-sufficient tendencies.6 It was first developed to treat alcohol use disorder and encouraged clients to “explore and restore ambivalence.”
 It helps clients recognize issues and how they’re going to cope with them by tapping into their inner values and goals.
 For example, a patient may recognize they have an issue with explosive anger; they value others and their feelings, and use that value to motivate changes in their behaviors.

 Holistic Approaches

 Holistic recovery options address each person as a whole, typically using movement or body-based activities to provide mental and physical healing.
 Examples include yoga, energy therapy, and creative therapies like art therapy and music therapy.
 These therapies engage mind and body, promoting recovery in the same.
-When combined with evidence-based therapies, they can be especially effective7
+When combined with evidence-based therapies, they can be especially effective.7

 Specialized Programs for Dual Diagnosis

 Having a dual diagnosis means you have two or more co-occurring conditions, like a substance use disorder and depression.
 Many rehabs and other treatment centers offer specialized dual-diagnosis care to treat addiction and its underlying causes.
-That’s because mental health conditions and addiction, or two mental health conditions, can cause the other8 and become an ongoing cycle.
-Dual-diagnosis treatment aims to address both conditions at once for a more integrated and personalized recovery experience.
+That’s because mental health conditions and addiction, or two mental health conditions, can cause the other and become an ongoing cycle.8 Dual-diagnosis treatment aims to address both conditions at once for a more integrated and personalized recovery experience.

 A treatment facility with dual-diagnosis care will often begin treatment with in-depth psychological and physical assessments to diagnose co-occurring conditions and tailor your treatment accordingly.
 They may also have psychologists and psychiatrists on-staff to offer more informed mental health treatment.